-We get a lot of calls on a daily basis with customers trying to diagnose some type of issue with their truck, and once diagnosed, with recommendations for products or procedures to remedy the issue.
+We get a lot of calls on a daily basis with customers trying to diagnose some type of issue with their truck.
+Fortunately, we’re typically able to help diagnose and give recommendations for products or procedures to remedy the issue.
 We must have developed quite a name for ourselves over the years, as frequently we even get calls from shops that are scratching their heads, hoping we have the golden ticket, and fortunately, we usually do!
 One of the most common calls we get are from customers with a 2003-2007 Cummins that have developed either a hard start or no start condition.
-In order to help out, we had our Assistant Sales Manager, Tyler Lucas, put together this step by step tutorial that you will hopefully find insightful.
+In order to help out, we had our very own Tyler Lucas, put together this step by step tutorial that you will hopefully find insightful.
 Tyler has been elbow deep in diesel engines for years, especially Cummins, so he is a wealth of information when trying to cure a plagued engine.

 The very first thing that needs to be checked is battery voltage.
 When I say battery voltage, I am not talking about just getting a voltmeter and putting it on the positive and negative posts, as you will only get what’s called a surface charge, which won’t tell you what’s actually going on when the battery is under load (i.e. cranking).
 It is very common to have a battery read around twelve volts on a surface charge, but then drop well below nine (the minimum voltage to allow for cranking on 2003 to current Cummins) when under load.
 Overall, make sure that when you test the battery, you are doing so under load by cranking the engine and watching the voltmeter.